Book-Ethical-Hacking/Book-Ethical-Hacking.github.io/docs/ethical-hacking-chapter-6.md

 			<td valign="top">Motivation:
 				<br>
 			</td>
-			<td valign="top">Done inprotest of the government&rsquo;s banning of Twitter and YouTube across the country.
+			<td valign="top">Done in protest of the government&rsquo;s banning of Twitter and YouTube across the country.
 				<br>
 			</td>
 		</tr>